-Atmospheric rivers (ARs), elongated transports of water vapor, are important for water supply in California, however, the most extreme ARs can lead to flooding.
+Overview: Atmospheric rivers (ARs), elongated transports of water vapor, are important for water supply in California, however, the most extreme ARs can lead to flooding.
 Better monitoring and prediction of ARs has the potential to enhance use of existing reservoirs as to increase water storage while maintaining flood control capabilities.
 Implementation of existing knowledge and research to extend that knowledge and develop tools could mitigate risks of too much or too little precipitation and could aid in adaptation to changes in climate.
 The AR Program aims to develop the science of atmospheric rivers to support planning, forecasts and warning elements of flood management and water management in California.

 The California Atmospheric River (AR) Program was authorized by California Senate Bill SB-758 and signed by Governor Brown on October 9, 2015.
 This legislation contained an appropriation to support AR research.
 The AR Program is housed in the CA Department of Water Resources and is managed by California State Climatologist Michael Anderson.